finos/symphony-wdk-gallery/categories/symphony/README.md

 # Symphony
-These are example workflows showing how to leverage the WDK to perform actions with the Symphony REST API's, but also external services as well.
+These are workflows that showcase how to perform actions with the Symphony REST APIs

 ## Workflow List
 - [Messaging](symphony-messages.swadl.yaml)